tinkeringkiwi/home-page/content/post/easy-kubernetes-continuous-deploy/index.md

 ## Conclusion
 Of course this is entirely unnecessary for a simple static website such as this personal blog, but it's super cool to be able to publish content instantly by just committing it to Github.
 Unnecessary projects like this are exactly what being a Tinkering Kiwi is all about.

+## Further Reading
+I created a post [Kubernetes Demystified](../kubernetes-demystified/) to go over the basics of Kubernetes, if you're new or want a refresher on the concepts used in this article.